-GET request on your storefront domain, your React app chooses one component to render in response.
+pwa-kit-react-sdk/ssr/server/react-rendering.
+The handler chooses a component to render in response.
 This type of component is called a route.
-All the routes available for rendering are defined in an array of objects called
+The routes that are available for rendering are defined in an array of objects called

 The routes array follows the route configuration shape, as defined by React Router.
 Each object in the

 |path||An Express-style string, an array of strings, or a regular expression||The path that is compared to the incoming request path for a potential match||React Router API → Route component → path|

 |component||Function (imported into ||Component to render if the path matches the request||React Router API → Route component → component|

 |exact||Boolean||Determines whether the path must be an exact match or not||React Router API → Route component → exact|